Everyplay/js-developer-assignment/README.md

 # Instructions
 Clone this repository and return your answer as zip-file containing all the relevant files (including .git, so that we can see your commit history).
 DO NOT fork this repo.

-There's no single 'correct' answer for these assignments, but the goal is to allow you to demonstrate your JS skills.
-Elegant solutions gain extra points.
+There's no single 'correct' answer for these assignments, but elegant solutions gain extra points.
+The point of this exercise is to prove that you can learn unknown and rather poorly documented codebase and allow you to demonstrate your JS skills.

 # Backend assignment